trimstray/nginx-admins-handbook/doc/RULES.md

   > NGINX is a very secure and stable but vulnerabilities in the main binary itself do pop up from time to time.
 It's the main reason for keep NGINX up-to-date as hard as you can.

   > When planning the NGINX update/upgrade process, the best way is simply to install the newly released version.
-But for me, the most common way to handle NGINX updates is to wait a few weeks after the stable release (and reading community comments about all issues after the release of the new NGINX version).
+But for me, the most common way to handle NGINX updates is to wait a few weeks after the stable release (and reading community comments of all possible and identified issues after the release of the new NGINX version).

   > Most modern GNU/Linux distros will not push the latest version of NGINX into their default package lists so maybe you should consider install it from sources.